 - Texas Commission of Environmental Quality's (TCEQ's) On-Site Sewage Facilities (Septic Systems): Information for Homeowners.

-- Find licensed site evaluators, inspectors, and installers of septic systems from TCEQ's database.
+- Find licensed site evaluators, installers, and maintenance providers of septic systems (OSSFs) from TCEQ's database.

 - TCEQ's list of authorized agents that can issue permits for septic systems (on-site sewage facilities).

 - The Texas A&M AgriLife Extension Service on-line Bookstore offers a number of publications on septic systems such as "On-Site Wastewater Treatment Systems: Leaching Chambers" (L-5342).
-Free electronic downloads of these publications (add an "e" in front of the publication number) are also available after setting up an account.
+Hard copies or free electronic downloads of these publications are available after setting up an account.

 - National Small Flows Clearinghouse's Pipeline newsletter has an "Alternative Dispersal Options" Edition that explores siting issues.